kanzitelli/prisma-models/readme.md

 # ⟁ [Prisma](https://github.com/prisma/prisma) Models

-[Prisma Models](https://github.com/kanzitelli/prisma-models) generates a Mapped type that includes all the generated types from your Prisma Client.
+[Prisma Models](https://github.com/kanzitelli/prisma-models) returns a Mapped type that includes all the generated types from your Prisma Client.
 This approach enables you to access Prisma models and enums from a single source.
 Instead of importing each type individually from the Prisma Client, you can use mapped types such as `Models["User"]` for models and `Enums["UserStatus"]` for enums.

 ## Usage